MaxDu17/MediaMarker/README.md

 - the "2" key marks LOOK INTO THIS
 - the "3" key marks INTERESTING FACT
 - the "5" key marks CROSS REFERENCE
+- the "8" key marks QUOTABLE

+After you add a mark, another window will pop up.
+You can type additional annotations into this window.
+Press the "X" on the window to save the annotations (won't be displayed, but it will be saved to the text dump).
+Press `esc` to exit without saving.
 The annotations can be easily changed in the code, if needed.

-Note that the 4 key is not used because it conflicts with the jogging, for some reason.
+Note that the 4 and 6 key is not used because it conflicts with the jogging, for some reason.

 At the very end, just close out of the window, and the annotations are automatically dumped to a text file found in the same directory as the `video_annotator.py` code.

 # Advanced Features
-There are four buttons on the window.
+There are five large buttons on the window.
 The first one, `Recalibrate`, allows you to enter a custom time into the timer using the command line interface.
 A neat trick: press the "recalibrate" button on a round number on your video player but keep the video playing.
 Put this value into the recalibration; the timer will be running in the background and will add your number accordingly.
 This allows for live recalibration, and I found it personally super useful.

 The second one, `Dump`, allows you to export the annotations to a text file without closing the window (good for backups)